ethereum/ethereum-org/views/content/greeter.md

 You can use these two files to create and deploy the contract.

+Now create a file named greeter.js with below contents, filled with contents of Greeter.abi and Greeter.bin.

     var greeterFactory = eth.contract(<contents of the file Greeter.abi>)

     var greeterCompiled = "0x" + "<contents of the file Greeter.bin>"

-You have now compiled your code and made it available to Geth.
-Now you need to get it ready for deployment, this includes setting some variables up, like what greeting you want to use.
-Edit the first line below to something more interesting than "Hello World!" and execute these commands:
+And then add below lines to greeter.js.

     var _greeting = "Hello World!"

     var greeter = greeterFactory.new(_greeting,{from:eth.accounts[0],data:greeterCompiled,gas:47000000}, function(e, contract){
         if(e) {